comunica/Article-ISWC2023-SolidQuery/content/approach.md

 ## Approach
 {:#approach}

-In this section, we introduce algorithms for handling the structural properties discussed in [](#solid).
+In this section, we introduce techniques for handling the structural properties discussed in [](#solid).
+Our goal is not to introduce additional components or structural properties to the Solid ecosystem, but instead, we aim to make use of what the Solid ecosystem provides today, and investigate how we can handle query execution over this as performant as possible.

 We start by discussing the preliminaries of the formalities we will introduce.
-Next, we discuss the pipeline-based link queue approach.
+Next, we discuss our pipeline-based link queue approach.
 Then, we discuss two novel discovery approaches for LTQP.
 Finally, we discuss their implementations.